Rhythmbox: Audio CD burning

 Since the 0.9 release, Rhythmbox can create audio CDs from playlists.

 Album cover display

 Since the 0.9.5 release, Rhythmbox can display cover art of the currently playing album.
 The plugin can search the internet to find corresponding artwork, and as of 0.12.6, can read artwork from ID3 tags.
 If an image file is saved in the same directory as the audio track this is used instead.

 SoundCloud

 Rhythmbox can browse and play sounds from SoundCloud, via built-in SoundCloud plugin.

-Song lyrics display

-Since the 0.9.5 release, Rhythmbox can provide song lyrics of the currently playing song by pressing [ctrl + L], as long as the lyrics are stored in a lyrics database.

 Audio scrobbling

 Rhythmbox can submit played songs info to a remote scrobbling service.
 This information is used by the remote service to provide user specific music recommendations.
 Rhythmbox currently supports three scrobbling services: